-At any hearing1 the health committee2 may, at its discretion, receive oral or documentary or other evidence of any fact or matter which appears to it relevant to the inquiry into the case before it, provided that, where any fact or matter is tendered as evidence which would not be admissible as such if the proceedings were criminal proceedings3 in the United Kingdom4, the committee must not receive it unless after consultation with the legal assessor5 it is satisfied that its reception is necessary to enable it to perform its duty and that the interests of justice will not
+At any hearing1 the health committee2 may, at its discretion, receive oral or documentary or other evidence of any fact or matter which appears to it relevant to the inquiry into the case before it, provided that, where any fact or matter is tendered as evidence which would not be admissible as such if the proceedings were criminal proceedings3 in the United Kingdom4, the committee must not receive it unless after consultation with the legal assessor5 it is satisfied that its reception is necessary to enable it to perform its duty and that the interests

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.